 - Key Issue #1a: Identification of the charging information to support converged charging for invoking the Northbound APIs of IMS network through the NEF.

 - Key Issue #1b: Identification of the main interactions with the NFs to obtain the charging information.

+The following key issue is identified for REQ-NG_RTC_CH_EXP-02: